yslee96/javascript-chrome-2021/README.md

 # learnig javascript for the first time!

 and this is my first time using Github.
-Fun, Cool, and Sexy.